 4. REFUNDS AND COURSE VALIDITY

 Course deposits are non refundable.
 Equipment deposits are also non refundable unless the school is responsible for canceling the order.
-Refunds will not be given to participants who cancel their course within 2 weeks of the start date.
-Participants who request a refund more than 2 weeks before the start of the course will only be refunded fifty per cent of the course fee.
+Refunds will be given in full to participants who request a refund for their course more than 4 weeks in advance of the start date.
+Participants who request a refund less than 4 weeks in advance of the start of the course will not be refunded.
 Having started the course students will only be refunded if the school is responsible for canceling the course.
 The amount refunded depends upon the number of training days that have been completed.
 A full day of training is the equivalent to £100 a day.
 Participants will be refunded through monthly repayments until the debt has been repaid.
 The school will not refund participants who decide to no longer sit the course having already started their training nor will refunds be given in the event of bad weather.
 The school reserves the right to refuse instruction to participants acting in a dangerous or negligent manner and to not refund their remaining course fee.
 The school is also not responsible for refunding customers who book a course run by a 3rd party.
 Having completed the payment of the course fee the customer has a total of 2 years to complete the course, after this time the course is no longer valid.

 5. TERMS OF TRAINING WITH THE SCHOOL